Guidelines for the Conduct of a Dissertation Defense:

 Speaking about one’s research is in itself an academic skill that is different from writing the study.
 Presentations can be done in many formats: seated at the table with the committee, standing with PowerPoint, handouts, or posters.
 The format itself is not as important as the substance of the presentation and should reflect the most effective way to communicate to the audience an overview of the student’s research.
 Some chairs, in consultation with candidates, allow questions during the flow of the presentation, others prefer to hold questions to the end.
 The chair should inform the committee of the student’s preference prior to beginning the presentation.

-- allow the candidate to demonstrate what he or she knows about the general topic;
+- allow the candidate to demonstrate what they know about the general topic;

-- allow the student to address any holes or weak components in the research design noticed by the committee members and to defend his or her choices;
+- allow the student to address any holes or weak components in the research design noticed by the committee members and to defend their choices;

-- allow the student to articulate his or her understanding of the research methodology and its consistency with the purpose of the study;
+- allow the student to articulate their understanding of the research methodology and its consistency with the purpose of the study;

 - allow the student to clarify minor questions the committee has related to organization, specific literature included, and components of the research process;

-- allow the student to explore, explain, or justify his or her choice of conceptual or theoretical framework selected for the study;
+- allow the student to explore, explain, or justify their choice of conceptual or theoretical framework selected for the study;

-- allow the student to explore further his or her methods, findings, or theoretical interpretations, and practical applications of results;
+- allow the student to explore further their methods, findings, or theoretical interpretations, and practical applications of results;

-- allow the student to speak clearly to the his or her data analysis or report included in Chapter 4;
+- allow the student to speak clearly to their data analysis or report included in Chapter 4;

-- allow the student to explore what he or she learned and could contribute in general about educational professional practice from conducting the study.
+- allow the student to explore what they learned and could contribute in general about educational professional practice from conducting the study.

 The questions may range quite broadly from very specific to very general.
 They may be retrospective, intended to ask about something that was already done in the study, or prospective, intended to get the candidate thinking about future possibilities or alterations to the overall study design.
 They may include open-ended questions to which there is no known or “right” answer as well as closed questions about particular literature, theory, methods, or findings.
 It is not “mean” to ask “hard” questions.
 The content of the questions will also need to be adjusted accordingly depending on the dissertation defense level.
 The intent is for the candidate and all the attendees to learn as much as possible about the study, the research design, the candidates fitness to conduct the proposed research, and/or the candidate’s fitness for the degree.